African humid period: Albedo feedbacks

-According to climate modelling, orbital changes by themselves cannot increase precipitation over Africa enough to explain the formation of the large desert lakes such as 330000 km2 Lake Megachad or the northward expansion of vegetation unless ocean and land surface changes are factored in.
+According to climate modelling, orbital changes by themselves cannot increase precipitation over Africa enough to explain the formation of the large desert lakes such as 330000 km2 Lake Megachad, the climate proxies for precipitation, or the northward expansion of vegetation unless ocean and land surface changes are factored in.

 Decreasing albedo resulting from vegetation changes is an important factor in the precipitation increase.
 Specifically, increased precipitation increases the amount of vegetation; vegetation absorbs more sunlight and thus more energy is available for the monsoon.
 In addition, evapotranspiration from vegetation adds more moisture, although this effect is less pronounced than the albedo effect.
 Heat fluxes in the soil and evaporation are also altered by the vegetation.

-Reduced dust generation from a wetter Sahara influences the climate by reducing the amount of light absorbed by dust and also modifying cloud properties, making them less reflective and more efficient at inducing precipitation.
+Reduced dust generation from a wetter Sahara, where major dust-generating regions were submerged by lakes, influences the climate by reducing the amount of light absorbed by dust.
+Decreased dust emissions also modify cloud properties, making them less reflective and more efficient at inducing precipitation.
 In climate models, reduced amounts of dust in the troposphere together with vegetation changes can often but not always explain the northward expansion of the monsoon.
 There is not universal agreement on the effects of dust on precipitation in the Sahel, however, in part because the effects of dust on precipitation may be dependent on its size.

 In addition to raw precipitation changes, changes in precipitation seasonality such as the length of dry seasons need to be considered when assessing the effects of climate change on vegetation, as well as the fertilizing effects of increased carbon dioxide concentrations in the atmosphere.